 “Everything is an experience”

 Embrace the elevation

 It’s true that it is a nice view from the top, but it’s also true that you don’t need to get up on all hilltops along the way.
 If you have the strength and want to, please do so but on a longer trip all ups and downs makes you sore.
-Plan your route by looking at a map, with binocular or as you go every 5 min or so.
-Sometimes going slightly out of route is perfect, saving you a hill every now and then.
-If you climb upwards zig zagging slowly, still able to talk full sentences, it is perfect.
-Imagine walking 50.000 steps every day or more for a week with 20kg on your back saving let’s say 1500m of elevation every day by being aware of the surroundings.
+Plan your route by looking at a map, with binocular or as you go every 5 minutes or so.
+Sometimes going slightly out of route is perfect, saving you an obstacle every now and then.
+If you climb upwards zig zagging slowly, still able to talk full sentences, you’re doing good.
+Imagine walking 50.000 steps every day or more for a week with 20kg in your pack saving let’s say 1500m of elevation every day by being aware of the surroundings.
 This could be helpful.

 Searching, the past and the present.

 Why am I walking?
-Why am I out there tearing down my rubber soles?
+Why am I out there wearing down my rubber soles?
 Am I looking for something special?
 I often think that’s exactly what I don’t do out there.
 I’m not searching, I am.
 I feel calmer, more satisfied, I can simply only be.
-In town or at home, I often feel miserable and in the wrong place.
+In the city or at home, I often feel unsatisfied and in the wrong place.
 In the past when I was out hiking, I often felt that I needed to get up on the peaks that I saw.
 While up there looking around, I saw several new peaks and valleys.
 I wanted to go there too.
-I was not happy.
-My thoughts rushed.
-Forward forward!
+I was not at ease.
+My thoughts rushed, forward, forward!
 Today, I can see myself standing there in the valley looking up.
-I know it’s wonderful up there.
-BUT, where I stand right now gives me that feeling of satisfaction.
+I know it’s wonderful up there, but, where I stand right now gives me that feeling of satisfaction and it’s wonderful here aswell.
 I’m in the right place I don’t need to run any further.
 I usually want to sit and be in it (feeling) instead of rushing on.
 It is not the whole truth but more true by the day.